 variable to make the commands easier to use.
 For example, we will

-continue to use the above endpoint (Crane) by assigning its UUID code
+continue to use the above endpoint (Swan) by assigning its UUID code

 home directory on the remote endpoint, we would use the following